Astoritin/BloatwareSlayer/README.md

 ## Details / 详细信息

-This Magisk module deletes bloatware in Systemless way
+This Magisk module deletes bloatware in Systemless way.
-using Magisk's mount method
-and the node settings method of
-KernelSU and APatch.
 The general steps are listed below:
-- Install Magisk / KernelSU / APatch.
+- Install Magisk / KernelSU / APatch
-- Download and install this module.
+- Download and install this module
-- Launch editor and open file
+- Launch Text editor and open file
    <code>/data/adb/bloatwareslayer/target.txt</code>
   and add the folder names of the bloatware apps you want to remove, **one per line**.